Skip to content

 • Ticket Prices (as of February 2019): Adult: $25.00; Children (4-12 years old): $12.00; Children under 4 are free.

 • Guided educational programs/tours run at the top of the hour from 9 AM to 4 PM everyday and run for about 90 minutes.
 The hospital and gift shop are open daily from 9AM – 6 PM.
-Reservations are highly recommended to get your desired time.
+We highly recommend making reservations to get your desired time.
 Please call (305) 743-2552.

 • We were provided with cold water bottles once we reached the outdoor facilities.